Platinum and diamonds in perfect harmony.

 Discreet platinum presents the full splendor of the stone with all its sparkle.
 Its fineness made it possible to create extraordinary virtuoso pieces, ethereal designs that Louis Cartier liked to call "embroidery".
 Before long he was referred to as "the jeweler of kings and king of jewelers."

-The brand was the first to use platinum and demonstrate its qualities to the world, often combining the metal with diamonds in a wide range of jewelry creations.
+The maison was the first to use platinum and demonstrate its qualities to the world, often combining the metal with diamonds in a wide range of jewelry creations.
 First with solitaires then with wedding rings, Cartier drew on the purity and permanence of platinum and diamonds to express the most precious of emotions.

 Since then, Cartier has constantly combined platinum and diamonds with incomparable stylistic freedom, elegance and inspiration.